HTTP-APIs/http-apis.github.io/pages/SeasonOfDocs-2019.md

 # Project Ideas

-These are our initial ideas, students can create their proposals by combining these ideas and/or adding their own.
+These are our initial ideas.
+Technical writers can create their proposals by combining these ideas and/or adding their own.
 New ideas always welcome!

 ## 1. Writing the conceptual and architectural overviews for the project